 The deadline for the 2021-2022 Cycle of Fulbright is October 1, 2021 by 5PM EST.

 - Set up an appointment with Victor Betancourt and Dr. Brian Flanagan to discuss your research interests.
 We recommend starting your junior year so you are prepared for the application your senior year.

 - Confirm your eligibility for the Fulbright Awards.

 - Determine if you would like to apply for the Study/Research Award, the English Teaching Assistant Award, or one of the Special Program Awards.

-- Review the different countries you can study at on the Fulbright website.
-Language requirements, program dates, and fields of study vary country to country.
+- Review the different countries you can study on the Fulbright website.
+Language requirements, program dates, and fields of study vary from country to country.

 - Submit a Statement of Grant purpose explaining the activities you will partake in during the academic year spent in your chosen host country.

 Benefits to participating in the U.S. Student Program